WICG/navigation-api/README.md

 - To react to and potentially intercept navigations before they complete, use the `navigate` event on `appHistory`.
 See the [Navigation monitoring and interception](#navigation-monitoring-and-interception) section for more details, including how the event object provides useful information that can be used to distinguish different types of navigations.

 - To react to navigations that have completed, use the `navigatesuccess` or `navigateerror` events on `appHistory`.
-Note that these will only be fired asynchronously, after any handlers passed to the `navigate` event's `event.respondWith()` method have completed.
+Note that these will only be fired asynchronously, after any handlers passed to the `navigate` event's `event.transitionWhile()` method have completed.

 - To watch a particular entry to see when it's navigated to, navigated from, or becomes unreachable, use that `AppHistoryEntry`'s `navigateto`, `navigatefrom`, and `dispose` events.
 See the [Per-entry events](#per-entry-events) section for more details.